|

 1993

-• The Lake Shore Live Steamers celebrated the Tenth Anniversary of
+The Lake Shore Live Steamers celebrated the Tenth Anniversary

-the Glen, Meadow and Orchard Railroad.
-A three day event (August 13, 14,
+of the Glen, Meadow and Orchard Railroad.
+A three day event (August 13, 14, &

-& 15) held in conjunction with the club's Fifth Annual Open Meet, a
+15) held in conjunction with the club's Fifth Annual Open Meet, a banquet was held

 feet